 There is currently no way to replicate the full dexterity and speed of the human hand.
 There are many myoelectric devices that get quite close.
 But if you are looking to replicate the look of the human hand — that technology is already here.

 Passive silicone restorations, also sometimes called cosmetic prostheses are passive prosthetic devices.
 They are called passive because they do not have active movement, unlike both body-powered and myoelectric devices.
-In the picture above, you can see our patient Lauren Scruggs Kennedy at her wedding reception.
-Lauren wore her below-the-elbow custom silicone restoration for the event on her left side.
-We know it’s hard to tell that’s the idea!
+In the picture above, you can see our patient Diana with the artist working on her restoration.

 These devices are made from a clear silicone glove shaped to match in high detail the non-affected hand and they can including wrinkles, veins, knuckle definition and fingernails.
 The clear silicone is then painted by an artist to perfectly match the individual’s existing skin tone, body hair, freckles, and other natural features — tattoos and other unique artwork can also be included for even greater individual expression.
 You can see the work in this video: